A case study of Consistent Vehicle Routing Problem with Time Windows: Introduction

 Consistency requirements link different days in the planning horizon, making it impossible to decompose the multi-period problem into several independent one-period problems.
 In the literature, most approaches to solve ConVRP problems focus on heuristic methods, because exact methods of mixed-integer linear programming allow only to solve very small instances.
-For example, \cite{groer2009} solves instances containing less than twelve customers over three days and in \cite{goeke2019} solves instances with 30 customers over five days.
+For example, \cite{groer2009} solved instances up to 12 customers over three days, and \cite{goeke2019} solved instances with 30 customers over five days.
 The exact methods are computationally intractable for the instances of the company under study since we need to solve instances with about two thousand customers over a planning horizon of at least 25 days.